angdraug/barley/README.md

 short-lived passwordless SSH certificates for use with automation.

 Seed starts with all its physical Ethernet interfaces bound to a Linux bridge named br0.
-For any container that requires public network, put a [systemd.nspawn(5)](https://www.freedesktop.org/software/systemd/man/systemd.nspawn.html) file like below under `/etc/systemd/nspawn`:
+When starting a new container with `sow start`, Barley will create a [systemd.nspawn(5)](https://www.freedesktop.org/software/systemd/man/systemd.nspawn.html) file like below under `/etc/systemd/nspawn`: